Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator-what_is_koppeltaal.md

 ### Koppeltaal Server

 The Koppeltaal Server is the central connection point for all connecting parties.
-There is a number of different Koppeltaal Servers; currently each one is intended for use during a specific part of an application's development cycle (see Environments).
+There are a number of different Koppeltaal Servers; currently each one is intended for use during a specific part of an application's development cycle (see Environments).

 ### Domain

 A domain is the context in which Koppeltaal messages are exchanged.
 For every domain there is one (healthcare) organization that is owner of the patient data that is exchanged in that domain.
 The domain is usually named after that organization.
-Messages are only send within one domain for security reasons.
+Messages are only sent within one domain for security reasons.
 The only exception to this are information messages (currently only 'CreateOrUpdateActivityDefinition', which is only sent by the server itself).
 The domain is mainly added to the domain model for security reasons.

 ### Application

-An application is an intervention, portal or other E-Health software that will connect with other applications through a Koppeltaal Server.
+An application is an intervention, portal or other eHealth software that will connect with other applications through a Koppeltaal Server.
 EMHP, KickAss and the Koppeltaal Demo Portal are examples of applications.
 Each application is part of one or more domains.
 When an application is added to a domain the resulting combination of application and domain is known as an application instance.
 A set of credentials is always linked to an application instance, meaning that one set of credentials can only be used to send messages in one domain.

 ### Message